NREL/HPC/docs/Documentation/Software_Tools/spack.md

 Note that this would affect Tcl modulefiles only; if Spack also creates Lmod files, those would still contain default CPATH modification behavior.

-### To prevent certain modulefiles from being built, you can whitelist and blacklist.
+#### To prevent certain modulefiles from being built, you can whitelist and blacklist:

 ```
 modules: